Wood stains are products used for wood finishing. Wood stain poisoning occurs when someone swallows these substances.

 - Tube through the mouth into the stomach to wash out the stomach (gastric lavage)

-How well someone does depends on how much wood stain they swallowed and how quickly they receive treatment.
+How well someone does depends on how much wood stain wasswallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 Damage can continue to occur for several weeks after swallowing wood stain.